PierfrancescoSoffritti/android-youtube-player/README.md

 For how to use the `YouTubePlayer` object and `YouTubePlayerListener`, you can refer to the documentation for the *core* library, [YouTubePlayer](#youtubeplayer).

-This example can be found [in the chromecast-sender sample app](./chromecast-sender-sample-app/src/main/java/com/pierfrancescosoffritti/androidyoutubeplayer/chromecast/sampleapp/examples/basicExample/BasicExampleActivity.kt), written in Kotlin and in the [core sample app](./core-sample-app/src/main/java/com/pierfrancescosoffritti/androidyoutubeplayer/core/sampleapp/examples/chromecastExample/), wirtten in Java.
+This example can be found [in the chromecast-sender sample app](./chromecast-sender-sample-app/src/main/java/com/pierfrancescosoffritti/androidyoutubeplayer/chromecast/sampleapp/examples/basicExample/BasicExampleActivity.kt), written in Kotlin and in the [core sample app](./core-sample-app/src/main/java/com/pierfrancescosoffritti/androidyoutubeplayer/core/sampleapp/examples/chromecastExample/), written in Java.

 *Screenshot of the CastButton added to the YouTubePlayerView:*